enji7/runeemon/README.md

 ### How can I express my runEEmon-induced euphoria?

 Clicking the *Star* button in the upper right corner would be very much appreciated.
+And if you like my [blog](https://enji.systems), you can follow me on [Twitter](https://twitter.com/EnjiSystems).